enkidevs/curriculum/spreadsheets/intermediate/add-ons/how-to-install-an-add-on.md

 ---

-# How To Install An Add-on
+# How to Install an Add-On

 ---
 ## Content